0x2f-bin-0x2f-sh/ART---A-Radio-Telescope/README.md

 # ART - A Radio Telescope
 Meet Art, he is A (simple) Radio Telescope.
 Art will be able to look into the galaxy and observe large hydrogen clouds undergoing quantum effects emitting radiation at a wavelength of approximatley 21 cm.
 Art will also measure the relative velocity of various parts of the Milky Way compared to the velocity of the Earth.

+The code is simple at the moment, so I'm using git more as a research log than my code base for the time being.

 ### Features to implement:

 1) Hydrogen line spectrometry